The main difference between a blind flange and a Spectacle Blind Flange is where they are used and how isolation is achieved.

 |---|---|

-| Oil and gas industry | Frequent isolation for maintenance, testing, and repairs to prevent leaks. |
+| Oil and gas industry | Frequent isolation for maintenance and leak risk management (site procedures typically reference flange-joint best practices). |

 Blind Flange vs. Spectacle Blind Flange Comparison